Pre-school Credit Award

-Applications are now being accepted for the 2016-17 school year, for children having their fourth birthday between 1 September 2016 and 31 August 2017.
+Applications are now being accepted for the 2019-20 academic school year, for children whose date of birth falls between 1 September 2015 and 31 August 2016.

 Application for a pre-school credit award can be made by completing the online application process.
-Alternatively, a paper application form can be completed and submitted to the Department of Education and Children ('DEC') at Hamilton House, Peel Road, Douglas.
+Alternatively, a paper application form can be completed and submitted to the Department of Education, Sport and Culture, (‘DESC’) at Hamilton House, Peel Road, Douglas.
 Forms may be downloaded or collected from Hamilton House or the Welcome Centre at the Sea Terminal, Douglas.

 Once your application has been approved, you will receive a letter confirming the amount of credit that has been awarded.
 This letter includes a tear-off slip that should be completed and handed in to your chosen registered provider.

 You should agree with the provider how much credit is to be applied to your invoices for each billing period.
-Up to one half of the total credit can be used in the first half of the year (September to February) and the remaining balance, up to the full amount if nothing has been used before the end of February, can be used between March and August.
+Up to one half of the total credit can be used in the first half of the year (September to February) and any remaining balance, up to the full amount, can be used between March and August.

-Your provider will be responsible for claiming payment from the Department of Education and Children for the value of the approved amount applied to the services provided.
+Your provider will be responsible for claiming payment from the Department of Education, Sport and Culture for the value of the approved amount applied to the services provided.

 Please see the frequently asked questions, for more information on eligibility for pre-school credit award and using the credit.

-The DEC will be working with private and voluntary run pre-school providers to support their ongoing development and improvement through its Early Years Quality Mark.
+The DESC will be working with private and voluntary run pre-school providers to support their ongoing development and improvement through its Early Years Quality Mark.